International Baccalaureate

 - IB Weighted (1.5)

-Students will be required to present a reflective service learning portfolio that will demonstrate the experiences, participation and growth surrounding their civic and community service while in the IBCP.
+Students will be required to present a reflective community engagement portfolio that will demonstrate the experiences, participation and growth surrounding their civic and community engagement while in the IBCP.

 This is an opportunity for students to make a difference in their community and make a lasting impact in society.